abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 console.log(message.length) // 3 WTF 🤷🏻‍♂️
 ```

-In the above code we created array and then we deleted item from position one but the length of the array si still 3.
+In the above code, we created an array, and then we deleted an item from position one but the length of the array is still 3.
-This is because `delete` keyword will just delete a content but space will remain.
-Which cost the memory hence `delete` keyword is not recommend solution to delete any item
+This is because the `delete` keyword will just delete content but space will remain.
+Which cost the memory hence `delete` keyword is not recommended solution to delete any item

 So to solve this problem we can use `splice`